 If it comes back, your doctor may give you an antibiotic cream or ointment to put on the spot.
 Or you might take antibiotic pills or have other treatments if there is an underlying condition such as blepharitis.
 Follow the instructions on whatever medicine they give you.

 Sometimes you need minor surgery to completely drain a stye.
 After applying a local anesthetic to numb your eyelid (that means you won’t have to go to sleep), the doctor cuts it open and removes the gunk inside.
 Your eyelid should heal quickly.

-Although a chalazion will sometimes disappear on its own, applying warm compresses may accelerate the healing process.
-Certain patients may benefit from a direct injection of anti-inflammatory medication to the area.
-A chalazion can also be removed through simple surgery under a local anesthetic.
-Your surgeon will usually apply an eyelid bandage for up to 24 hours afterwards.
+Although a chalazion will sometimes clear up on its own, warm compresses may speed things along.
+Your doctor might give you a shot of anti-inflammatory medicine to help.
+They can also remove the chalazion through simple surgery.
+It should only require a local anesthetic.
+You might have to wear an eyelid bandage for up to 24 hours afterward.